About Paige Cornwell

 In 2020 she created and coordinated the Journalist Furlough Fund, which raised $100,000 for journalists financially impacted by the pandemic.

 She holds a Bachelor's of Journalism from the University of Nebraska-Lincoln and a Graduate Certificate in Gerontology from the University of Washington.
 As a student, she interned at VICE, The Atlanta Journal-Constitution and the Lincoln Journal Star, and was a reporting fellow at USA Today: College.
+She also attended the New York Times Student Journalism Institute in Tucson, Arizona.

 She grew up in Kansas City, Kan., but could see Missouri from her house.